 Though the derailleur was ten years young than the IGH, it employed more technology.
 The simple derailleur model had more gears with a wide range.
 On the other hand, IGH had and maintained three for decades.
 During this time, derailleurs became dominant in the market.

 However, the domination didn’t last long, as things began to change rapidly.
 In the years preceding their invention, IGH technology was progressing rapidly and significantly.
 The two types of bikes now have the same gear range and performance.

-Best internal gear hub bikes
+Best internal gear hub bikes guide 2023